Improving Neutrino-Nuclei Interaction Models: Recommendations and Case Studies on Peelle's Pertinent Puzzle: Mitigating Inconsistencies between Data and Models

 \section{Mitigating Inconsistencies between Data and Models}

 Once serious tension between data and model is detected such that an improper treatment is considered likely, the next step is to determine the appropriate course of action.
 One option is to abandon attempts to fit the model to the measurement, acknowledging that the inconsistencies render the process fundamentally flawed.
-Alternatively, one can adopt a mitigation strategy aimed at addressing the sources of the tension, thereby enabling a meaningful and constructive comparison between the measurement and the model prediction.
-In this section we discuss potential mitigation strategies under the assumption that there is PPP issue that must be addressed in a fit attempt as best as possible.
+Alternatively, if one believes that the model contains inaccuracies that are not sufficiently covered by parameter uncertainties, one can enlarge the model uncertainties.
+However, typically models are already assigned conservatively large uncertainties by default, so it may be difficult to sufficiently enlarge model uncertainties in a plausible manner.
+Finally, one can adopt a mitigation strategy aimed at addressing the presence of the tension, thereby enabling a meaningful and constructive comparison between the measurement and the model prediction.
+In this section we discuss potential mitigation strategies under the assumption that there is a PPP issue that must be addressed in a fit attempt as best as possible.